 Because we can’t predict how skin will respond to certain treatments, you need to patch test first!

 Simply roll in one small area (for example, a quarter of the chin) to see how the skin responds.
 If all looks good and dandy within a couple of days, then you may proceed with rolling the rest of your face.

 Where to Buy Derma Rollers.

 They can be found on Amazon.
 You don’t need to overcomplicate things and get an expensive one.
-The cheaper ones will work just fine.
-This is the one I use.
+The cheaper ones will work just fine, for example this one off Amazon.